rubysaltbush/flower-size-eucs/data_input/data_input_readme.txt

 Eucalypts_ML1_dated_r8s.phy - Andrew Thornhill et al. 2019 - added 2023-08-22 - main dated eucalypt phylogeny from Thornhill, A. H., Crisp, M. D., Külheim, C., Lam, K. E., Nelson, L. A., Yeates, D. K., Miller, J. T. (2019).
 A dated molecular perspective of eucalypt taxonomy, evolution and diversification.
 Australian Systematic Botany, 32(1), 29–48. https://doi.org/10.1071/SB18015, downloaded from https://doi.org/10.25919/5c6a53564d748 CSIRO data portal and processed to clean tip names of r8s version and make usable

-leaf_dim_nosub.csv - EUCLID and Ruby Stephens - added 2023-08-28 - eucalypt leaf dimensions extracted using text mining from EUCLID species descriptions and manually updated for a few species not on EUCLID, names matched to Australian Plant Census, leaf area in mm2 summarised per species as 2/3*mean(min+max length)*mean(min+max width).
-Checked these literature-derived values against field measured leaf area values from AusTraits, R2 = 0.66.

 occurrence_data_Ruby_fromBree.csv - Bree Laugier-Kitchener - added 2023-08-22 - eucalypt species occurrences downloaded from AVH and cleaned by manual comparison to distributions on EUCLID by Bree Laugier-Kitchener.
 "I used EUCLID to compare maps for the species and finally D. Nicolle to determine dubious species and combine species that EUCLID treats as separate." occurrence_data taxon = includes all subspecies